a07061625/swooleyaf/libs_frame/Mailer/Swift/doc/headers.rst

 random factor.
 The part on the right is usually a domain name.

-Any ID passed to the header's ``setId()`` method absolutely MUST conform to this structure, otherwise you'll get an Exception thrown at you by Swift Mailer (a ``Swift_RfcComplianceException``).
+Any ID passed to the header's ``setId()`` method absolutely MUST conform to this structure, otherwise you'll get an SyException thrown at you by Swift Mailer (a ``Swift_RfcComplianceException``).
 This is to ensure that the generated email complies with relevant RFC documents and therefore is less likely to be blocked as spam.